sammancoaching/daily-status/README.md

 This repository contains supporting files that can help you to create a Daily Status email during [Samman Technical Coaching](https://sammancoaching.org/).
 The idea is that a coach can get some help from a Gen AI tool to create an email suitable to send to the team and their managers after each day of coaching.
 The email will include a summary of what has happened and an image to represent it.

+## How to use this repository
+You could clone a new copy of this repository for each client you work with.
+Update the company name and website url in the first part of the prompt.
+You may want to delete the two sample daily status files and this README.

+Prompt a Gen AI tool using the whole folder as input and ask it to go through the Daily Status or Executive Summary process with you.
+For example, with this folder open in a tool like Windsurf you could give this prompt:

+    Please read @DailyStatus.process.md and follow the instructions

+It could be helpful to use a speech-to-text interface so you can answer the Gen AI's questions verbally instead of typing them.

+When it produces an image prompt for you, use it to generate an image with an appropriate service.
+Store the image in this folder.

 ## DailyStatus.process.md
 Use this prompt to create a daily status email and image.
 This prompt assumes you are coaching 3 teams each day plus doing a learning hour.
 It creates a status text and an image to go with it.
 The idea is to paste this into an email and send it to the team and other stakeholders.